veksh/conf_juniper/README.md

 # What is included

 - `conf_juniper` sets up access and trunk ports on Juniper EX switch according to yaml configuration
-- `prepare_juniper` is supplimentary script to enable netconf on switch and create administrative users with key-only auth and restricted set of privileges.
+- `prepare_juniper` is supplementary script to enable netconf on switch and create administrative users with key-only auth and restricted set of privileges.

 # Operational notes